moonheart08/KICOS/README.md

   - If/when I add full remote management (i.e. over the internet), *that* will have both because it's no longer contained to a private minecraft server.
 - Making money (Who on earth would charge for a minecraft computer pr- Oh.
 People do that?
 Wow.)
 - DRM (What???????)

+## Ported software/code
+Code ported from other repositories is present here under the original license.
+The following files in the disk template are ports, consult them for the license header:
+- /lib/serialization.lua (OpenOS)
+- /lib/keyboard.lua (OpenOS)